tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/地域和可用区_intl_en.md

 - A region name is composed of **region + city**.
 The `region` indicates the geographic area that the data center covers, while the `city` represents the city in or near which the data center is located.
 - AZ names utilize the format of **city + number**.

-## Region
+## Regions
 Tencent Cloud regions are completely isolated.
 This guarantees the maximum cross-region stability and fault tolerance.
 When you purchase Tencent Cloud services, we recommend you select the region closest to your end users to minimize access latency and improve download speed.
 Operations such as launching or viewing instances are performed at the region level.
 Private network communication:

 - Tencent Cloud resources in the same VPC within the same region under the same account can communicate with each other over private network.
-They can also be accessed via [private IPs](https://intl.cloud.tencent.com/document/product/213/5225).
+They can also be accessed at the [private network access](https://intl.cloud.tencent.com/document/product/213/5225).
 - The networks of different regions are fully isolated from each other, and Tencent Cloud services in different regions cannot communicate using private networks by default.
-- Tencent Cloud services across regions can communicate with each other through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224) over the Internet, while those in different VPCs can communicate with each other through [CCN](https://intl.cloud.tencent.com/document/product/1003) that is faster and steadier.
+- Tencent Cloud services across regions can communicate with each other through public IPs as instructed in [Internet Access](https://intl.cloud.tencent.com/document/product/213/5224), while those in different VPCs can communicate with each other through [Cloud Connect Network](https://www.tencentcloud.com/document/product/1003) that is faster and steadier.
-- [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding by default.
-If [cross-region binding](https://intl.cloud.tencent.com/document/product/214/38441) is enabled, cross-region binding of CLB and CVM instances is supported.
+- [Cloud Load Balancer](https://www.tencentcloud.com/document/product/214) (CLB) currently supports intra-region traffic forwarding by default.
+If [cross-region binding](https://www.tencentcloud.com/document/product/214/38441) is enabled, cross-region binding of CLB and CVM instances is supported.

 ## AZs
 An availability zone (AZ) is a physical IDC of Tencent Cloud with independent power supply and network in the same region.
 It can ensure business stability, as failures (except for major disasters or power failures) in one AZ are isolated without affecting other AZs in the same region.
 By starting an instance in an independent AZ, users can protect their applications from being affected by a single point of failure.
 When launching an instance, you can select any AZ in the specified region.
 For high reliability, you can adopt a cross-AZ deployment solution to ensure that the service remains available when an instance in a single location fails.
-Examples of such solutions include [CLB](https://intl.cloud.tencent.com/document/product/214) and [EIP](https://intl.cloud.tencent.com/document/product/213/5733).
+Examples of such solutions include [Cloud Load Balancer](https://www.tencentcloud.com/document/product/214) and [Elastic IP (EIP)](https://intl.cloud.tencent.com/document/product/213/5733).

 ## List of Regions and AZs
 The supported regions and AZs are as follows:
 >?Currently, public network access is supported only in the following regions:
->Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, Chongqing, Hong Kong (China), Singapore, Seoul, Tokyo, Silicon Valley, and Frankfurt.
+>Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, Chongqing, Hong Kong (China), Singapore, Seoul, Tokyo, Silicon Valley, and Frankfurt

 ### China
 <table class="table-striped">